If you’re planning a long weekend trip to the Windy City and aren’t quite sure what to do, keep reading for our epic 3 days in Chicago itinerary!

-Before the day turns into night, it’s time to hustle over to your next destination.
+Before the day turns into night, it’s time to hustle over to your next destination of your 3 day Chicago itinerary.
 Try to time it just right so you make it there about an hour before sunset.
 Trust me, it’s worth it!

 Whether or not you hit the museum, your next stop should be the Willis Tower.
 This is one of Chicago’s most iconic skyscraper in the city that invented them!

 Formerly known as the Sears Tower, this was the tallest building in the world for 25 years.
 It stands at 442 meters (1,450 feet) tall and is currently the 2nd-tallest building in the US.